0day-ci/linux/Documentation/virt/kvm/api.rst

 KVM_PV_VM_VERIFY
   Verify the integrity of the unpacked image.
 Only if this succeeds, KVM is allowed to start protected VCPUs.

+KVM_PV_ASYNC_DISABLE_PREPARE
+  Prepare the current protected VM for asynchronous teardown.
+Most resources used by the current protected VM will be set aside for a subsequent asynchronous teardown.
+The current protected VM will then resume execution immediately as non-protected.
+If a protected VM had already been prepared without starting the asynchronous teardown process, this call will fail.
+In that case, the userspace process should issue a normal KVM_PV_DISABLE.

+KVM_PV_ASYNC_DISABLE
+  Tear down the protected VM previously prepared for asynchronous teardown.
+  The resources that had been set aside will be freed asynchronously during the execution of this command.
+  This PV command should ideally be issued by userspace from a separate thread.
+If a fatal signal is received (or the process terminates naturally), the command will terminate immediately without completing.

 4.126 KVM_X86_SET_MSR_FILTER
 ----------------------------